-TripaSista and Seven Women, are proud to support sustainable tourism ventures and visit many different social enterprises on OUR TOUR, each of which is tackling a different social issues, including the Seven Women Centre, which employs previously marginalised women, allowing them to make an income and living for themselves.
+Seven Women are proud to support sustainable tourism ventures and visit many different social enterprises on the tour, each of which is tackling a different social issues, including the Seven Women Centre, which employs previously marginalised women, allowing them to make an income and living for themselves.

 BOOK NOW or REGISTER YOUR INTEREST – Let’s Go!